zhubert/malachite/README.md

 ### TODO

-* Fix "runtime/cgo: could not obtain pthread_keys"
+* Fix "runtime/cgo: could not obtain pthread_keys" by combining all Go code into one shared object
 * Rake task to run corresponding go tests
 * Error handling
 * Benchmark performance...roughly